maartenba/maartenba.github.io/_posts/2019-07-30-indexing-searching-nuget-with-azure-functions-and-search.markdown

 Now that's not enough.
 Will it be a trigger binding?
 Input?
 Output?
 We'll have to tell the runtime, by doing two things:

-* Implement `IExtensionConfigProvider` to tel the runtime that we're extending default functionality
+* Implement `IExtensionConfigProvider` to tell the runtime that we're extending default functionality
 * Register our extension so the runtime picks it up

 That first one is easy.
 We can register our extension using a class like this: